 You will attend an initial Mediation Information & Assessment Meeting (MIAM) meeting alone with the mediator.
-At this stage, the mediator will decide whether this is suitable for you .
+At this stage, the mediator will decide whether mediation is suitable for you .
 If mediation is suitable the mediator will reach out to the other party to see if he or she is willing to mediate.
 If the other party is willing to engage then the mediator will set up a joint session.
 At the joint session you will both sit down with the mediator and set an agenda for what will happen next.

-If mediation relates to a breakdown of relationship and finances and/or property dispute, you will exchange financial disclosure of your financial circumstances with your former spouse.
-You will both be required to complete a Form E financial document (or a document like this) to exchange with each other.
-This will include the disclosure of bank statements, property valuations, mortgage redemption statement and pension valuations, amongst other things.
+If mediation relates to divorce finances, you will be asked to exchange financial disclosure of your financial circumstances with the other party. .
+This will include the disclosure of bank statements, property valuations, mortgage redemption statement and pension valuations.
 This is not an exhaustive list and will be bespoke to each case.
-An analysis of each parties monthly needs in the form of an outgoings schedule will also need to be prepared.
-The mediator will produce a schedule of assets and, based on this information alongside considering s.25 of the Matrimonial Causes Act, will assist you both to negotiate towards hopefully reaching a fair and reasonable settlement.
-However, the mediator cannot give you advice during the process or provide you with an outcome.
+The mediator will produce a summary of the figures and, based on this information you and the other party can then discuss your settlement.
+The mediator cannot give you advice during the process or provide you with an outcome.